tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/app-service-control.md

     All of these tests should succeed if there are no policies in place to govern the traffic for `dev` and `default` namespaces.

-2. Apply staged `default-deny` policy.
+2. Apply staged `hipstershop-dev-deny` policy.

-    >Staged `default-deny` policy is a good way of catching any traffic that is not explicitly allowed by a policy without explicitly blocking it.
+    >Staged `hipstershop-dev-deny` policy is a good way of catching any traffic that is not explicitly allowed by a policy without explicitly blocking it.

     ```bash
     kubectl apply -f demo/101-security-controls/staged.hipstershop-dev-deny.yaml
     ```

-    You should be able to view the potential affect of the staged `default-deny` policy if you navigate to the `Dashboard` view in the Enterprise Manager UI and look at the `Packets by Policy` histogram.
+    You should be able to view the potential affect of the staged `hipstershop-dev-deny` policy if you navigate to the `Dashboard` view in the Enterprise Manager UI and look at the `Packets by Policy` histogram.

     ```bash
     # make a request across namespaces and view Packets by Policy histogram